R-Rayburn/HeadFirstDesignPatterns/Chapter10/README.md

 - The State and Strategy Patterns have the same class diagram, but they differ in intent.
 - The Strategy Pattern typically configures Context classes with a behavior or algorithm.
+It is like an flexible alternative to subclassing.
 - The State Pattern allows a Context to change its behavior as the state of the Context changes.
+It is like an alternative to putting a lot of conditionals in your context.
 - State transitions can be controlled by the State classes or by the Context classes.
 - Using the State Pattern will typically result in a